exploreshaifali/django-softdelete-it/README.rst

 3. Import ``SoftDeleteModel`` from soft_delete_it app to your model file like this: ::

       from soft_delete_it import SoftDeleteModel

 4. Inherit ``SoftDeleteModel`` class to your model class.
 It will add following features:
     - ``objects`` manager's behavior will change such that:
         - ``delete()`` method which will soft delete instances
-        - will always return  return only 'non soft deleted' objects
+        - will always return only 'non soft deleted' objects
         - ``hard_delete()``` method to hard delete the objects
     - ``all_objects`` manager:
         - will always return both soft deleted and non soft deleted objects